Evidence-Based. Clearly Delivered.

 SUMMARY:

 The Enhanced Recovery After Surgery (ERAS) Committee has produced evidenced-based guidance on perioperative care for cesarean delivery.
 The guidance covers practices from the time of decision making to hospital discharge.
-These recommendations are based on a thorough review of the literature and includes a ‘maternal focused pathway’ for both scheduled and unscheduled surgeries.
-Key elements of ERAS protocols include preoperative patient optimization and perioperative procedures.
+These recommendations are based on a thorough review of the literature with a focus on RCTs and large observational studies.
 (Part 3 considers postpartum best practices and that summary can be found in ‘Related ObG Topics’ below)

 Optimize Antenatal Pathway

-• Inform patients about procedures related to the surgery (adapted for scheduled vs unscheduled)
+• Inform patients about clinical care opportunities, antenatal screening or diagnosis and procedures related to the surgery (adapted for scheduled vs unscheduled)

 • Recommendation: Strong